 Scholarly papers often focus on results of quantitative, qualitative, or mixed methods studies, or report the findings of studies that use historical or philosophical methods.

 Sessions offer an opportunity for new and established scholars to explore emerging and relevant areas of research.
-For NASPA 2019 in Los Angeles, participants are encouraged to consider research issues and topics that have an impact our work in Belonging & Student Success, Community & Democratic Engagement, and Leaning Forward to the Next 100 Years.
+For NASPA 2019 in Los Angeles, participants are encouraged to consider research issues and topics that impact our work in Belonging & Student Success, Community & Democratic Engagement, and Leaning Forward to the Next 100 Years.